my-ugly-code/WebsUpTV/README.md

 A Node.js application, written for Windows, that displays various web widgets over any Android TV OS application.

-State of development - the application is in early development and is not yet suggested for daily use, currently working throught PlexUp integration
+State of development - the application is in early development and is not yet suggested for daily use, currently working through PlexUp integration

 ## Requirements
 - Windows PC - Tested with Windows 10, should work on any Windows PC